enspectr/bar-scan-bt/README.md

 | Green pulse   | Scanning completed                   |
 | Cyan pulse    | Control code scanned                 |

-## Notes on code integrity and optional checksums
+## Code integrity and optional checksums

 The bar-code scanner uses virtual keyboard to transfer code scanned to host computer.
 Unfortunately the low energy Bluetooth is inherently unreliable.
 So its possible that some symbols may be lost in transit and not be received by the host.
 If the host does not validate bar-code it has no means to detect code corruption.